Thriftpy/thriftpy2/README.rst

 - Supports Python 2.7, Python 3.4+, PyPy and PyPy3.

 - Pure python implementation.
 No longer need to compile & install the 'thrift' package.
-All you need is thriftpy and thrift file.
+All you need is thriftpy2 and thrift file.

 - Compatible with Apache Thrift.
-You can use ThriftPy together with the official implementation servers and clients, such as a upstream server with a thriftpy client or the opposite.
+You can use ThriftPy together with the official implementation servers and clients, such as a upstream server with a thriftpy2 client or the opposite.

   Currently implemented protocols and transports: